 During 1986, the Management Development Center began operations through funding from the HCA Foundation and the United Way of Metropolitan Nashville.
 On May 5, 1992, the Organization was incorporated as a not-for-profit organization and changed its name to the Center for Nonprofit Management, Inc. (the "Organization").
-The purpose of the Organization is to enhance the ability of nonprofit organizations to manage their business by providing services and resources to the governing board, employees and volunteers of those organizations, including but not limited to management education and training, management consultation services and the maintenance of a reference library.
+The purpose of the Organization is to enhance the ability of nonprofit organizations to manage their business by providing services and resources to the governing board, employees and volunteers of those organizations, including but not limited to management education and training and management consultation services.